 Proposes additional source control measures for Per- and Polyfluoroalkyl Substances (PFAS) found in some firefighting foams as well as Polychlorinated biphenyls (PCBs) in building materials.
-Street sweeping of high priority areas is another addition.
+Street sweeping of high priority areas is another proposed addition involving sweeping streets at least three times per year, with at least one sweep between July and December.